willem0boone/PH1_PLET_tool/README.md

 There are two folders, "R" and "data".
 The folder "R" contains the scripts for running the tool.
 It is recomended to run the "R.proj" file (an R project file) before opening the R Notebooks script "PH1-FW5_indicator_script" within R-Studio.
 This ensures that the working directory will automatically be set appropriately.
 This "R" folder also contains a subdirectory "Supporting_scripts", which contains R files holding a set of functions necessary for running the indicator script.
-It is recommended not to modify the files in this folder unless the user is expreienced with writing functions in R.
+It is recommended not to modify the files in this folder unless the user is experienced with writing functions in R.

 The "data" directory contains the CSV file downloaded from PLET for which the indicator is being calculated.
 There is already a prepared CSV file in this folder, entitled "lifeforms.csv", which was downloaded from the PLET.
 This file is a lifeform abundance time-series from the Continuous Plankton Recorder (CPR) dataset